The saddle pad remained unwashed throughout the 2013-2018 horse show seasons before finally being cleaned in 2019.

 Machine washing

-Hand washing is strongly recommended
+Hand washing

 Specifically designed detergents

-• Ecover Wool & Silk Delicate Laundry Detergent: This Woolmark-certified detergent is praised for its gentle, plant-based formula and suitability for delicate fabrics like wool and silk.
+● Ecover Wool & Silk Delicate Laundry Detergent: This Woolmark-certified detergent is praised for its gentle, plant-based formula and suitability for delicate fabrics like wool and silk.

-• Eucalan No Rinse Delicate Wash: Known for its no-rinse formula, making it convenient for handwashing wool items.
+● Eucalan No Rinse Delicate Wash: Known for its no-rinse formula, making it convenient for handwashing wool items.

-NOTE: The sheepskin pelt becomes prone to delamination when wet.
+IMPORTANT: The sheepskin pelt becomes prone to delamination when wet.
 If excessive force is applied while combing, or if using a hard comb or brush, the pelt can delaminate, leading to partial damage such as holes or torn-out tufts of wool.
 Additionally, overly aggressive stretching of the sheepskin can also cause damage.

 ✦ Everyday care: Lanolin is a natural, waxy substance produced by sheep's wool.
 Due to its anti-fungal and antibacterial properties, a genuine Merino sheepskin tends to be self-cleaning.
 A daily airing will keep the sheepskin fresh and help maintain its self-cleaning properties.

-✦ Spot cleaning: Hand wash gently in cold or lukewarm water using a mild soap designed for sheepskin.
+✦ Spot cleaning: Hand wash gently in cold or lukewarm water using a specifically designed detergents or mild soap designed for sheepskin.
 For best result clean any lightly soiled areas on the sheepskin right after it has been stained.
 Use a damp sponge to clean the stained area and pat gently with a soft towel to absorb the water.
 Waterless horse shampoos can also be used at your discretion.

 * Lukewarm water is water that is neither hot nor cold, but rather slightly warm or tepid.
 It's a temperature that feels comfortable to the touch but not hot, and is often described as being around room temperature or slightly warmer.
 There isn't a universally agreed-upon precise temperature for lukewarm, but it generally falls between 22°C and 40°C, or 72°F and 105°F.